 Out of all causes of infertility, male infertility is a leading cause of infertility.
 It is the sole cause in 20 percent of infertile couples and is a contributing factor in 30-40 percent of cases.

 Male infertility is evaluated by semen analysis if couple has failed to achieve fertility in one year of unprotected intercourse.
 It should be done earlier if other risks factor like previous history of infertility with other partners or female fertility issues are already identified like age over 35 or infrequent or absent ovulation.

 At Arizona Associates for Reproductive Health, we work one-on-one with each patient to determine the factors causing infertility for male and female patients alike.
-We offer diagnosis and treatment for male infertility issues at our Scottsdale, Gilbert, and Glendale offices.
+We offer diagnosis and treatment for male infertility issues at our Scottsdale, AZ and Gilbert, AZ offices.

 Contact us today to schedule an appointment at one of our male fertility testing clinics.